sam-git/personal-goals/happy-moments/happy-moments.md

 30/12/2015
 ---
 - Went to Oriental Bay with Sarah and her 2 kids before lunch time.
 The weather was amazing and it was really nice just relaxing on the beach.
 - Was back at Mum's place in the evening and went swimming in the Pohangina River.
-I found all these deep pools and a place with a reaaly strong current that would push you down the river.
+I found all these deep pools and a place with a rea;ly strong current that would push you down the river.
 Was a good swim.

+31/12/2015
+- Approved visa arrived in the mail.
+- Made it back to Auckland on a list minute flight in time to spend New Year's in Auckland with Elliott and co.
+Learned some cool new card games, and had a fun night out celebrating New Year's in the city.

+1/12/2015
+- Did a  3 hour tour of Auckland city.
+Great way to pass the time when hung over from New Year's.
+- Caught up with Dan and Marc again.
+Was cool to go and visit Dan and Lucy's house.
+And Marc gave me some new shirts.